sancau/dstrace/README.md

 # DSTrace is a data science workflow helper

 - More comprehensive documentation to come.
-The project is currently in an early stage.
-We are using this @Welltory data science team and find it helpful.
-But still there is much of work to do until it's stable and has clear enough documentation.
+The project is currently at an early stage.
+We are using this at [Welltory](https://welltory.com) data science team and find it helpful.
+But still there is much of work to do until the tool is stable and has clear enough documentation.

 - If you find the idea useful but have problems using the tool - feel free to post an issue.
 I'll be glad to help you out.

-- Being an experiment in an early stage, the tool probably have bug and WTFs here and there.
-Once again please post issues if you'll find something.
+- Being an experiment at an early stage, the tool probably have bugs and WTFs here and there.
+Once again, please post issues if you'll find something.

 ## TLDR